actualbudget/docs/docs/budgeting/rules/index.md

 ### Disabling Payee(s) Automatic Rule Creation

-To disable automatic rule creation for a payee, go to More > Payees… right-click on the payee you would like to disable automatic rule creation for and select "Disable learning".
+To disable automatic rule creation for a payee, go to More > Payees… right-click on the payee you would like to disable automatic rule creation for and click "Disable learning".
 You will see a red icon indicating learning is disabled for the payee.

 To disable automatic rule creation for multiple payees, go to More > Payees… and select the payees by placing a checkmark on the left of each payee.
 At the top of the screen click the "N payee" button indicating the total payees selected and click "Category learning".